bitcraze/bitcraze-website/src/buy/buyers-guide.md

 ### Camera based system

-Camera based systems such as solutions from Qualisys or Vicon can be used to measure the position of a Crazyflie with high precision.
+Positioning systems that use external cameras (often called MoCap) such as solutions from Qualisys or Vicon can be used to measure the position of a Crazyflie with high precision.
 In these systems the position is calculated in an external computer and either the position or commands for pitch/roll/yaw/thrust must be sent to the Crazyflie in real time via radio.